epam/road-ios-framework/Documents/CodingConventions.md

 3. Prefer positive comparisons to negative since it improves code clarity.

 #### 6.2.2.Ternary Operator
 1. The Ternary operator, ? , should be used when it increases clarity or code neatness.
 A single condition is usually all that should be evaluated.
-Evaluating multiple conditions is usually more understandable as an if statement, or refactored into instance variables.
+Evaluating multiple conditions is usually more understandable as an if statement, or refactored into boolean variables.
 **For example:**
 `result = a > b ? x : y;`
 **Not:**